Techtonica/curriculum/projects/final-project/README.md

 In order of importance:

 1. Demo in front of sponsor companies - memorable part of [your brand](/personal-brand/personal-branding.md)
-1. Create something all your own (for your porfolio, to discuss in interviews)
+1. Create something all your own (for your portfolio, to discuss in interviews)
 1. Practice how to breakdown an idea into small, achievable chunks (a critical part of being an engineer)

 ### These are Explicitly _Not_ Goals of the Final Project